Who We Are

 - Launch “DLB Sport” in October 2016, a line of reflective clothing and sport accessories to keep you and your family safe when enjoying your favorite activity.

-- November 3, 2016, we will officially celebrate 85 years with our first-ever benefit concert with renowned blind entertainer – Ronnie Millsap.
+- November 3, 2016, we celebrated 85 years with our first-ever benefit concert with renowned blind entertainer – Ronnie Millsap.